YuZhouRen86/VxKex-NEXT/README.md

 Specifically, the "VerifierDlls" value is set to point to a VxKex DLL.
 This DLL then loads into the process.

 API extension is accomplished by editing the program's DLL import table so that instead of importing from Windows 8/8.1/10/11 DLLs, it imports VxKex DLLs instead.
 These VxKex DLLs contain implementations of Windows API functions which were introduced in newer versions of Windows.

+# Disclaimer

+All rights to Windows are owned by Microsoft Corporation.
+This product or content is not officially affiliated with Microsoft and its use is at the user's own risk.
+We or any third party are not responsible for any damages, loss of data, or problems that may arise from the use of this software.
+All names, logos, and trademarks mentioned are the property of their legal owners.